jschementi/iron-websites/ruby/browser/spec.v2.rst

       require 'stringio'
     </script>

-The `defer` attribute toggles whether the zip file is placed on the path: it defaults to false which adds it to the path, and true will not add it to the path.
-When ``defer="true"`` you can always programmatically add it to the path using the language's path mechanisms::
+The ``defer`` attribute toggles whether the zip file is placed on the path: it defaults to false which adds it to the path, and true will not add it to the path.
+When ``defer="defer"`` you can always programmatically add it to the path using the language's path mechanisms::

     <script type="application/x-zip-compressed" src="ruby-stdlib.zip" defer="true">